jrmeier/fast-trade/README.md

       [
          "close", # column of the dataframe to compare to ">", # logic to use to compare
-         "short" # the name from the defined indicator ]
+         "short" # the name from the defined transformer ]
    ]
 ```